 Office of Compassionate Use

-A list of doctors permitted to order low-THC cannabis products can be found on the Office of Compassionate Use’s Patients information tab.
-The department recommends speaking to your health care professional to determine if low-THC cannabis products are right for you or your loved one.
+The department recommends speaking to your health care professional to determine if low-THC or medical cannabis products are right for you or your loved one.
 List of Physicians Who Have Completed the Required Training.